mesosphere/dcos-docs-site/pages/services/prometheus/0.1.0-2.2.1/limitations/index.md

 Prometheus also does not offer durable long-term storage, anomaly detection, automatic horizontal scaling and user management.
 Prometheus is not a dashboarding solution, it features a simple UI for experimentation with PromQL queries but relies on Grafana for dashboarding, adding some additional setup complexity.

+## Push Gateway

+The Prometheus Pushgateway allows you to push time series from short-lived service-level batch jobs to an intermediary job which Prometheus can scrape.Push Gateway is out of scope in this release.

 ## Scaling in

 To prevent accidental data loss, the service does not support reducing the number of pods.